 The most important target of the quality management system of Lappeenranta University of Technology is to manage and develop the quality of activities as a part of the university's normal operation.
 Existing processes and procedures for quality management are utilised in developing the quality management system.
 Please see more at LUT www-pages of quality management, and Uni-portal: Instructions and regulations - pages.

-University Regulations on Education and the Completion of Studies (includes the evaluation of study attainments).
+University Degree Regulations (includes the evaluation of study attainments).

 In addition to LUT quality management, LUT School of Business and Management is active in developing the quality of education through international accreditations:

 The European Foundation for Management Development (EFMD) that assesses business and management education has for the second time rewarded LUT's Master's Degree in International Marketing Management (MIMM) the renowned EPAS accreditation.
 The accreditation signifies that LUT provides world-class education in international marketing.
 The MIMM programme has had the award since 2011.
 EFMD's assessment criteria requires a strong international aspect and excellent level of academic production, corporate cooperation and quality management from the degree programmes.

 The School of Business and Management has also been a member of The Association to Advance Collegiate Schools of Business AACSB International since 2012.
 This Business Education Alliance is one of the world's largest networks of business schools and organizations focused on advancing business education.